nfdi4plants/nfdi4plants.knowledgebase/src/docs/faqs/faqs.md

 <details><summary><span style="color: #1fc2a7;font-size:1.2em">
 Is it necessary to fill in the empty fields in the investigation-file manually?
 </summary>
-No!
-Although it is possible to fill in the workbook manually, we recommend using <a href="https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/implementation/ArcCommander.html">ARC Commander</a> to add this metadata.
+No. Although it is possible to fill in the workbook manually, we recommend using <a href="https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/implementation/ArcCommander.html">ARC Commander</a> to add this metadata.
 </details>
 <br>